 A key component of our long-term strategy is our capital expenditure program.
-The following table summarizes our actual capital expenditures for the year ended December 31, 2019 and planned capital expenditures for the full year 2020 by segment and by major category (in thousands):
+The following table summarizes our actual capital expenditures for the year ended December 31, 2020 and planned capital expenditures for the full year 2021 by segment and by major category (in thousands):

-Year Ended December 31, 2019

-Full Year 2 020 Forecast
+Full Year r 2021 Forecast led December L, 2020

-Pipelines and Trai nsportation
+Pipelines and Transportation

-Regulatory (2) \$ 8,008 5 3,082
+Regulatory (2) \$ 5,404 \$ 626

-Maintenance (1)(2) 7,724 3,353

-Discretionary 47 165
+Maintenance (1) 2,705 1,106

+Discretionary (2) 6,905 5,899

-Pipelines and Transportation Segment Total \$ 15,779 5 6,600
+Pipelines and Transportation Segment Total \$ 15,014 \$ 7,631

-Wholesale Marketing a nd Terminalling
+Wholesale Marketing and Terminallii ng

-Regulatory \$ 475 \$ 5 970
+Regulatory (3) \$ 3,589 \$ 1,317

-Maintenance (1)(3) 1,729 1,618

-Discretionary (3) 4,750 799
+Maintenance (1) (3) 2,195 395

+Discretionary (4) 6,106

-Wholesale Marketing and Terminalling Segment Total \$ 6,954 5 3,387
+Wholesale Marketing and Terminalling Segment Total \$ 5,784 \$ 7,818

-Total Capital Spending \$ 22,733 5 9,987
+Total Capital Spending \$ 20,798 \$ 15,449

-Spending ,

-(1) Maintenance capital expenditures represent cash expenditures (including expenditures for the addition or improvement to, or the replacement of, our capital assets, and for the acquisition of existing, or the construction or development of new, capital assets) made to maintain our long-term operating income or operating capacity.
+- (1) Maintenance capital expenditures represent cash expenditures (including expenditures for the addition or improvement to, or the replacement of, our capital assets, and for the acquisition of existing, or the construction or development of new, capital assets) made to maintain our long-term operating income or operating capacity.
 Examples of maintenance capital expenditures are expenditures for the repair, refurbishment and replacement of pipelines and terminals, to maintain equipment reliability, integrity and safety and to address environmental laws and regulations.
-Delek Holdings has agreed to reimburse us with respect to certain assets it has transferred to us pursuant to the terms of the Omnibus Agreement (as defined in Note 4 to our accompanying consolidated financial statements).

-- (2) The \$8.0 million budgeted for regulatory projects in the pipelines and transportation segment is expected to be spent on certain of our pipelines to maintain their operational integrity and to replace a tank at Delek Holdings' Tyler refinery.
-The majority of the \$7.7 million for maintenance projects in the pipelines and transportation segment is expected to be spent on scheduled maintenance and improvements to certain of our tanks and asset integrity improvements on certain of our pipeline facilities.
-These expenditures have historically been and will continue to be financed through cash generated from operations. - (3) The majority of the \$4.8 million and \$1.7 million budgeted for discretionary and maintenance projects in the wholesale marketing and terminalling segment relates to a design and construction of a refined product pipeline to connect the Big Spring Refinery to the existing third-party pipeline and scheduled maintenance on our terminalling tanks and racks at certain of our terminals, respectively.
-These expenditures have historically been and will continue to be financed through cash generated from operations.
+Delek Holdings has agreed to reimburse us with respect to certain assets it has transferred to us pursuant to the terms of the Omnibus Agreement (as defined in Note 4 to our accompanying consolidated financial statements). - (2) The \$5.4 million budgeted for regulatory projects in the pipelines and transportation segment is expected to be spent on certain of our pipelines to maintain their operational integrity.
+The majority of the \$6.9 million for discretionary projects in the pipelines and transportation segment is expected to be spent on scheduled maintenance and improvements to certain of our tanks and development of our DPG assets.
+These expenditures have historically been and will continue to be financed through cash generated from operations. - (3) The majority of the \$3.6 million and \$2.2 million budgeted for regulatory and maintenance projects in the wholesale marketing and terminalling segment relates to scheduled maintenance and improvements on our terminalling tanks and racks at certain of our terminals.
+These expenditures have historically been and will continue to be financed through cash generated from operations. - (4) There is no spending budgeted for discretionary projects in the wholesale marketing and terminalling segment due to the fact that the budget is focused on pursuing projects that are higher priority in the regulatory and maintenance category.